 Smart Protection for BYOD

-In order to correctly minimize various BYOD risks, Network Access Control (NAC) can be used in the organization’s information security infrastructure.
-Such software is now offered by all major manufacturers: Cisco, Microsoft, Symantec, etc. These systems were created specifically to facilitate the transfer of business processes to the BYOD scheme.
+To effectively minimize various BYOD risks, organizations can use Network Access Control (NAC) within their information security infrastructure.
+All major manufacturers, including Cisco, Microsoft, and Symantec, now offer this software.
+These systems specifically facilitate the transition of business processes to the BYOD model.
 At some point, customers began to redesign them for new tasks, such as the Internet of Things.
 As a result, although the majority of companies have implemented the so-called AAA processes (authentication, authorization, and audit) related to information security, not many organizations still use proper tools to monitor devices’ security profiles.

-In the current situation, IT security employees should make the most of their network access control systems in accordance with their original purpose.
-NAC provides mechanisms for monitoring and verifying any device that is trying to access the corporate network for compliance with security policies.
-In case of non-compliance, the system will automatically start certain procedures for normalizing access parameters in accordance with information security requirements.
+In the current situation, IT security teams should fully utilize their network access control systems.
+NAC offers mechanisms for monitoring and verifying devices attempting to access the corporate network.
+It checks compliance with security policies.
+If a device is found to be non-compliant, the system will automatically initiate procedures to normalize access parameters.
+These procedures align with information security requirements.
 If such a procedure is not possible, then NAC will block access to the corporate network for this device.

-Protecting Remote Connections: Leveraging Access Control Solutions and Integration Strategies for Enhanced Network Security
+Protecting Remote Connections: Access Control and Integration Strategies

 Another option is also possible: a device that does not fully comply with information security policies will receive limited access to the network.
 For example, to isolated areas that do not contain critical information.
 Indeed, to achieve this, you must segment the corporate network by departments or access levels.
-This can be done using traditional approaches such as virtual networks (VLANs) and data from the Active Directory, or by utilizing software-defined methods, like Cisco TrustSec technology.
+You can achieve this using traditional approaches, such as virtual networks (VLANs) and Active Directory data.
+Alternatively, organizations can utilize software-defined methods, like Cisco TrustSec technology.

-It is worth noting that, choosing a NAC solution, it is necessary, among other things, to be sure of the possibility of its full integration with the existing IT environment.
-Such a check is a rather laborious process, and if it is carried out incorrectly, then you may not get the required efficiency from the NAC due to functional limitations.
-Therefore, to implement intelligent network access control systems, it is better to attract specialized companies that have the necessary qualifications and experience in the field of information security.
+It is important to ensure that a NAC solution can fully integrate with the existing IT environment.
+This verification process can be labor-intensive.
+If done incorrectly, you may not achieve the desired efficiency from the NAC due to functional limitations.
+To implement effective network access control systems, it is advisable to engage specialized companies.
+These companies should have the necessary qualifications and experience in information security.

 Additional Measures

 In addition to NAC, organizations may also pay attention to other solutions aimed at controlling user actions.
 These are Mobile Device Management (MDM) and Data Leak Prevention (DLP) systems.
 MDM allows you to ensure the safety and security of portable devices of remote users.
 For example, by preventing data loss during the theft of a smartphone, tablet, or laptop.
 In turn, DLP systems enable organizations to analyze the behavior of their employees.
 You can use them to track where confidential information is sent and whether users are violating information exchange rules.
 They also enable you to analyze how employees spend their working time.
-While these measures may not be the top priority, they can be considered as a second layer of protection that supplements a robust security framework safeguarding remote employees and their devices.
+While these may not be the primary focus, they provide an additional layer of security.
+This contributes to a comprehensive approach to protecting remote connections.

 Sepio Platform